savantmoore/finalProject/README.md

 ## FRWD App
 Everyone needs to save 14% of their income.
-It's built with React and Redux.
+It's built with React.

 Explore the live app [here](https://frwdapp.us).